mapchete/mapchete/README.rst

 Contributing
 ------------

 Contributions are welcome!
 We are happy to receive bug reports, feature requests, or pull requests.
-Please have a look at our `CONTRIBUTING.md <path/to/CONTRIBUTING.md>`_ file for guidelines on how to get started.
+Please have a look at our `CONTRIBUTING.rst <CONTRIBUTING.rst>`_ file for guidelines on how to get started.

 License
 -------

-This project is licensed under the `MIT License <https://github.com/mapchete/mapchete/blob/master/LICENSE>`_.
+This project is licensed under the `MIT License <LICENSE>`_.